endocrimes/swift-package-converter/README.md

 # :zap: Installation

-Since the above IP might go away at any point, without warnings, please deploy the converter on your own server if you're relying on it.
+Since the above server might go away at any point, without warnings, please deploy the converter on your own server if you're relying on it.

 # Local
  For running locally, just